• Skip to main content

 If you want an easy recipe for plain almond flour bread that’s super versatile (like for sandwich bread), just leave the herbs out.

-Either way, you can put this bread in a toaster anytime you’re craving a toasty treat.
+Either way, you can put this bread in a toaster anytime you’re craving a toasty treat

-Herby variation: I’m in love with the combination of fresh thyme and fresh rosemary.
+I’m in love with the combination of fresh thyme and fresh rosemary.
 They’re hearty herbs that stand up well to baking.

 Use any mixture of fresh herbs that you like, or leave them out if you prefer for a plain (but delicious!) loaf of almond flour bread.